-'I was attacked by someone from my village who used a jutsu that sent me through a dark place, where I got the wounds, and then I landed here.'
-Gaara purposefully left out the part about killing the man's son.
+'I was attacked by someone from my village who used a jutsu that sent me through a dark place.
+In the dark place I got the wounds and then I landed here.'
+Gaara purposefully left out the part about killing the attacker's son.

 "What is a jut-su?"
 Sirius asked, completely mispronouncing the word.
-The entire story seemed very odd.
+The story seemed very odd to him.
 To be sent through some sort of portal sounded very much like magic.
 'Maybe they just don't call them wizards where he comes from.'
 Sirius thought hopefully.

-'A ninjutsu, a ninja technique.
-It's pronounced jootsoo.'
+'A 'ninjutsu', a shinobi technique.'
 The boy wrote before shuffling over to another wall, he was running out of writing space, which he imagined would be a hindrance for the rest of his life if he was to forever be mute.

 "Could you show me one of your jutsus?"

 'Not right now.
-I need sand to use my techniques.
-Most ninja have techniques unique to them.'
+I need sand to use my techniques.'
 He quickly wrote on the grimy lime green wall.

 Sabaku no Gaara was shocked to say the least when he watched the man re-enter the room carrying a handful of sand with him.
 Granted, the sand was dirtier than Sirius himself and slightly damp which would have usually made manipulation impossible but the amount was so small that it should be possible to work it.

-Sirius sat down cross legged just a few feet away from Gaara before turning his hand over and dropping the sand in between them, dusting his hands off to get rid of any left over sand stuck to them.
+Sirius sat down cross legged just a few feet away from Gaara before turning his hand over and dropping the sand in between them, dusting his hands off to get rid of any residual sand stuck to them.

 Another wave of surprise hit Gaara as he felt the familiar presence of his chakra mixed in with the sand.
-He knew as soon as he saw it, that it was his sand, which made it all the easier to move.
-Gaara outstretched his hand over the sand, palm faced down, and immediately it started to rise off the ground and crumble and reform in mid air, getting rid of the dirt and grass and any left over clumps of stuck together sand.
+He knew as soon as he saw it that it was his sand, which made it all the easier to move.
+Gaara outstretched his hand over the sand, palm faced down, and immediately it started to rise off the ground and crumble and reform in mid air, shedding the dirt and grass and any leftover clumps of stuck together sand.
 Soon it was dry and pure like normal and waving around, though greatly reduced in quantity.

-Sirius was astounded by this; normal wand-less magic was different from this.
-Usually a powerful wizard could perform the basics of spells without a wand and even then they were greatly weakened, but this boy seemed to be performing a floating charm on sand, which was difficult in itself, not only without a wand but also without saying the spell, which was unheard of.
+Sirius was astounded by this; regular wand-less magic was different from this.
+Usually a powerful wizard could perform the basics of spells without a wand and even then it was greatly weakened, but this boy seemed to be performing a floating charm on sand, which was difficult in itself, not only without a wand but also without saying the spell.
+It was unheard of.

 "That's amazing!"
 Sirius bellowed.
 "I've never seen a wiza- I mean, anyone do anything like this.
-With this you could probably get into Hogwarts, even though you're over the age for first years!"
+With something like this you could probably get into Hogwarts, even though you're over the age for first years."